-Section 19.
-The following definitions contained in Section 11.03 of the LUDC are hereby added and/or amended as follows:
+Section 198.
+The following definitions contained in Section 11.03 of the LUDC are hereby added and/or amended as follows, and any definition of Section 11.03 of the LUDC not herein mentioned remains as written:

 Accessory Dwelling Unit (ADU).
 An additional and subordinate dwelling unit located within, attached to, or detached from and on the same lot as a principal residential building.